 For all week-long retreats, reservations for accommodations must be made directly with and paid to the international retreat facility.
 Any cancellation of your stay will be subject to their policies.
 Authors at Large will not assume any responsibility for expenses incurred by your reservation.
 For urban weekend retreats, participants are responsible for their own accommodation.

 To reach the co-directors of Authors at Large please email:

 Send us your queries and we'll get back to you as soon as possible.

 Cancellations & refunds

 We will refund 100% of your registration fee for our week-long retreats if you cancel by no later than 90 days prior to the start date.
 Later cancellations are partially refunded: 75 to 90 days - 75%; 60 to 75 days - 50%; 30 to 60 days - 25%; less than 30 days - 10%.
-All refunds are less service fees charged by our billing provider.
+All refunds are less service fees charged by our billing provider for credit card payments.

 For urban weekend retreats and workshops, the refund policy is posted at the registration page.